Table of Contents

 - Referees must be prepared to start game 15 minutes before the published start time if required.

 - Should a no-show of officials occur, the home team must advise the Director of Hockey Operations within 24 hours.
 Games cancelled due to absent officials will be rescheduled by the Director of Hockey Operations and the home team.

 - All games are to be played under a three-man system.
 However, if only two qualified officials are available, the game will be played with two officials.
 If only one qualified official is available, the game will be postponed.

 - Referees Game Sheet Responsibility at the end of the game: The online game sheet must be reviewed and signed off by the Head Referee.

-- Referees must adhere to a dress code established by the referee body when assigned HEO MIDGET AAA League regular season or playoff games
+- Referees must adhere to a dress code established by the referee body when assigned HEO U18 AAA League regular season or playoff games

 NOTE: Penalty box attendant(s) are not timekeepers or scorekeepers.

-- Timing: Arena Clocks are considered the official timepiece for determining the scheduled start and end of all HEO MIDGET AAA LEAGUE regular season and playoff games.
+- Timing: Arena Clocks are considered the official timepiece for determining the scheduled start and end of all HEO U18 AAA LEAGUE regular season and playoff games.

 - Warm-Up: A five 5minute warm-up will commence at the scheduled START TIME of the game where time is not considered an issue.